ABdevs29/ABdevs29/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

 <p>Welcome to my page! </br> I'm Abhishek Sateesh Gaonkar, Fullstack developer with interest in all things Tech from <img src="https://image.flaticon.com/icons/png/512/3909/3909444.png" width="13"/> <b>Bangalore, Karnataka, India.</b>
 <br/>I possess a knack for simplifying complex problems and engineering efficient solutions.
 Driven by a desire to build a beautiful and dynamic internet.
-<br/>Career switcher from Construction to IT.</p>
+Career switcher from Construction to IT.</p>

 ## ⚡ Things I code with